25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Bird Feeder

 A perfect addition to your outdoor area would be a bird feeder.
 Kids of all ages like to observe and notice birds.
 Your child will have a great time watching all the beautiful birds visit their bird feeder.
+A great outdoor practical life activity is filling a bird feeder with bird seed.

 Practical Non-Toy Gifts the Child May Need